Manhunt underway after deputy shot during traffic stop

 The deputy, whose name and condition have not been released, was shot around 11:30 p.m.
 Sunday, officials said in a press release.

-The shooting occurred on Cheraw Road near the intersection with Pisgah Church Road, and the suspect had a blue Toyota sedan, according to officials.
+The car is described by authorities as a blue, four-door Toyota Corolla from the early 1990s with North Carolina license plate AFJ-5570.

+A man was driving the car and a woman was in the passenger seat, the sheriff's office said.

-The injured deputy was flown by helicopter to Carolinas Medical Center in Charlotte for treatment, the county said.
+Following the shooting Sunday, the injured deputy was flown by helicopter to Carolinas Medical Center in Charlotte for treatment, the county said.

-He had been working with the sheriff's office for just over a year and was wearing a protective vest during the incident, but was struck below the vest, the county said.
+The deputy had been working with the sheriff's office for just over a year and was wearing a protective vest during the incident, but was struck below the vest, the county said.

-Authorities are working to determine a motive and suspect, the county said.
+Crimestoppers has offered up to $1,000 for information leading to an arrest in the case, the sheriff's office said.

+Anyone who sees the car is urged to call the Caldwell County Sheriff's Office at 828-758-2324.

 Manhunt underway after deputy shot during traffic stop